 Ecuador: Land Rights in Indigenous Communities

-This trip focused on the indigenous movement in the culturally and ecologically diverse country of Ecuador.
+This program focused on the indigenous movement in the culturally and ecologically diverse country of Ecuador.
 Specifically they look at issues of identity and globalization as shaping forces in the struggle for environmental and land rights for Kichwa Indian communities in the Sierra (Andes) region and the Oriente (Amazon) region.
-Students will learn about nonviolent activism and the methods these communities are using to protect their rights in the face of globalization and development projects.
-This trip is part of the continuing project to create a documentary film with the Sarayacu Kichwa community in the Oriente that is fighting oil extraction on their land.
+Students learned about nonviolent activism and the methods these communities are using to protect their rights in the face of globalization and development projects.
+This program is part of the continuing project to create a documentary film with the Sarayacu Kichwa community in the Oriente that is fighting oil extraction on their land.
 While staying in Amazon and Andes communities, students will have the opportunity to learn from another culture and open dialogue on issues such as globalization, resource extraction, activism, mobilization and environmental and land rights.

 South Africa: Women’s Initiative in Apartheid and AIDS